Eeny Teeny Maya Moe: Reception

 Since airing, the episode has received mostly positive reviews from television critics.

-Robert Canningfrom IGN gave the episode a 7.6/10 in his review and said when Homer consoled Moe about getting broken up with, it was "a sweet way to end this enjoyable episode".
+Robert Canning from IGN gave the episode a 7.6/10 in his review and said when Homer consoled Moe about getting broken up with, it was "a sweet way to end this enjoyable episode".

 Erich Asperschlager of TV Verdict wrote: "Spending too much time away from the family has always been tricky for The Simpsons.
 Letting minor characters shine can be fun, but let’s face it: people tune in to watch the Simpsons, not the Szyslaks, or the Flanderses, or the Leonard-Carlsons.
 Then again, spending too much time with the family can be exhausting.
 This week, The Simpsons hit a nice middle ground, spending most of the episode on Moe’s short-lived relationship but backing it up with a Homer-Maggie-Marge B-plot.
 Neither story soared to great heights, but 'Eeny Teeny Maya Moe' was a solid entry in a (thus far) solid season."

 Hank Azaria was nominated for a Primetime Emmy Award for Emmy Award for Outstanding Voice-Over Performance for his role as Moe Szyslak in this episode, but lost to fellow Simpsons cast member Dan Castellaneta for "Father Knows Worst".

 John Frink was nominated for a Writers Guild of America Award in the Animation category in 2010 for writing the episode.
 The Simpsons was the only show to be nominated in the category, with the other nominated episodes being "The Burns and the Bees", "Take My Life, Please", "Gone Maggie Gone" and "Wedding for Disaster".
 The last one was the winner.